andrei1112111/MsArchiver/README.md

 A simple cross-platform archiver with support for the native .mlz format.
 It can be used as a console utility with a simple user interface or without it.

+`.mlz` Archive can store files of any format.
+The compression is lossless.
+The archiver guarantees the possibility of full recovery of file data and its name with extension

 ⚠️ Tested only on linux and macOS.

 ## Features